Thermochromism: Polymers

 Thermochromism can appear in thermoplastics, duroplastics, gels or any kind of coatings.
 The polymer itself, an embedded thermochromic additive or a high ordered structure built by the interaction of the polymer with an incorporated non-thermochromic additive can be the origin of the thermochromic effect.
 Furthermore, from the physical point of view, the origin of the thermochromic effect can be multifarious.
 So it can come from changes of light reflection, absorption and/or scattering properties with temperature.
 The application of thermochromic polymers for adaptive solar protection is of great interest.
 For instance, polymer films with tunable thermochromic nanoparticles, reflective or transparent to sunlight depending on the temperature, have been used to create windows that optimize to the weather.
-A function by design strategy, e.g. applied for the development of non-toxic thermochromic polymers has come into the focus in the last decade.
+A function by design strategy, e.g. applied for the development of non-toxic thermochromic polymers, has come into the focus in the last decade.

 Inks

-Thermochromic inks or dyes are temperature sensitive compounds, developed in the 1970s, that temporarily change color with exposure to heat.
+Thermochromic inks or dyes are well developed technologies.
+Some consist of microencapsulated leuco dyes. temperature sensitive compounds, developed in the 1970s, that temporarily change color with exposure to heat.
 They come in two forms, liquid crystals and leuco dyes.
 Leuco dyes are easier to work with and allow for a greater range of applications.
 These applications include: flat thermometers, battery testers, clothing, and the indicator on bottles of maple syrup that change color when the syrup is warm.
 The thermometers are often used on the exterior of aquariums, or to obtain a body temperature via the forehead.
 Coors Light uses thermochromic ink on its cans, changing from white to blue to indicate the can is cold.

 Inorganic materials

-Virtually all inorganic compounds are thermochromic to some extent.
-Most examples, however, involve only subtle changes in color.
-For example, titanium dioxide, zinc sulfide and zinc oxide are white at room temperature, but when heated change to yellow.
+The dramatic color changes in inorganic materials can be related to structural changes, such as change in the coordination sphere for chromophores.
+Virtually all inorganic compounds are at least subtly thermochromic.
+Relevant example include titanium dioxide, zinc sulfide and zinc oxide are white at room temperature, but when heated change to yellow.
 Similarly indium(III) oxide is yellow and darkens to yellow-brown when heated.
 Lead(II) oxide exhibits a similar color change on heating.
-The color change is linked to changes in the electronic properties (energy levels, populations) of these materials.
+Such subtle shifts linked to changes in the electronic properties (energy levels, populations) of these materials.

 More dramatic examples of thermochromism are found in materials that undergo phase transition or exhibit charge-transfer bands near the visible region.
 Examples include: